shamanec/GADS/README.md

     - Login, session expiry
     - Add users (for admins)
   - Devices control (most of interaction is wrapped around Appium APIs)
+    - Live video
+    - Basic remote control - tap, swipe, touch&hold
     - Basic functionalities - Home, Lock, Unlock, Type text
-    - Basic remote control - tap, swipe, touch&hold
     - Take high quality screenshots
+    - Install/Uninstall apps
     - Reservation - loading a device sets it `In use` and can't be used by another person until it is released
 - Backend
   - Serving the web interface